 An auto-darkening welding helmet is a revolutionary helmet that automatically darkens when you light up the spark of your welding rod to protect your eyes from flashing.
 It is a new innovation and can help welders to save time in having to flip their traditional welding helmets back and forth.

-Comparison Review for Professional Welders Professional welding helmets are different from entry level ones not just because they are pricey but also because they are a lot more durable, has a wider range of features and also work better for industrial purposes.
+Comparison Review for Professional Welders Professional welding helmets is different from entry-level ones not just because they are pricey but also because they are a lot more durable, have a wider range of features, and also work better for industrial purposes.
 We picked four of the finest best welding helmets below:

-If you are an amateur or hobbyist welder who only works small-time or part time or don’t have the right budget to go for an expensive auto darkening helmet, there are many cheaper alternative brands and models that you can choose from.
+If you are an amateur or hobbyist welder who only works small-time or part-time or doesn’t have the right budget to go for an expensive auto-darkening helmet, there are many cheaper alternative brands and models that you can choose from.
 We picked four of the finest best welding helmets below:

 With a 2 year warranty period, the Miller 251292 Classic Series is a great welding companion for those who want a lightweight helmet.